christso/hope-mn-link/README.md

 ## Questions

 - [ ] Do we need to send commands to DMD desktop wallet in order to send DMDs or will this be manual?

+# Troubleshooting

+### new BigNumber() not a base 16 number

+* Cause: The contract probably doesn't exist at the address.
+* Solution: Correct the address.
+You probably just need to uncomment the current address, and change the address for testRPC since another developer would use a different address.